lenseswaenen/lenseswaenen.github.io/_posts/2021-11-11-megatombike2021-aftermath.md

 - [MegaTomBike 2021 - team creation](/2021/03/27/megatombike2021.html)

 ## Want to leave a comment?
 Very interested in your comments but still figuring out the most suited approach to this.
-For now, feel free to send me an [email](mailto:lenseswaenen@gmail.com) or reply to [this tweet](https://twitter.com/LenseSwaenen/status/1377320440000053250).
+For now, feel free to send me an [email](mailto:lenseswaenen@gmail.com).